Qinying-Liu/OpenWTAL/README.md

 # UniWTAL
-a unified and simple codebase for weakly-supervised action localization
+a unified and simple codebase for weakly-supervised temporal action localization